Mazda promotes the efficient use of energy while aiming to reduce CO2 emissions in the area of logistics.

 - Reforming transportation by reorganizing part suppliers

-- Straight logistics without distribution centers (Vanning at plant, packaging at plant)
+- Straight logistics without distribution centers (Vanning in factory, packaging in factory)

-- Closely locating production and packaging bases for repair-use bumpers to reduce losses in transportation
+- Closely locating production and packaging sites for repair-use bumpers to reduce losses in transportation

 - *2A manufacturing method wherein parts are exported to overseas production sites, where they are assembled onsite.